 - The 39-mile round trip to the summit takes about two hours, not including time you spend at the stops along the way.

 - The speed limit on the highway is 25 mph.

 - All vehicles should have at least a half tank of gas.

 - Uphill traffic has the right-of-way at all times.

-- Watch for maintenance equipment on the road, and do not straddle rocks or grader ridges.
+- Watch for maintenance equipment on the road.

-- When stopping, use the turnouts provided.
+- When stopping, use the parking areas provided.
 If you must stop on the roadway, choose a straight section so your vehicle is visible to the other motorists.